Anguilla

 Private Locations, Resorts and Beaches

 Hotels, villas, beaches and private properties require written owner or manager consent.
 Resort shoots may also require brand approval, legal release language and location fees.
+Anguilla location scouting is most effective when access negotiations are handled early — Hoodlum’s local team identifies the right filming locations in Anguilla and secures the agreements before the crew arrives.

-A written location agreement should confirm:
+A written location agreement should confirm

-• Approved shoot areas
+• Approved shoot areas and shoot dates and hours

-• Crew size
+• Crew size and equipment access

-• Parking and loading
+• Parking and loading arrangements

-• Guest privacy rules
+• Guest privacy rules and brand visibility restrictions

 • Drone use, if relevant

-• Fees and payment terms
+• Fees, payment terms and cancellation terms

 • Restoration or cleaning responsibilities